konstructio/kubefirst-docs/versioned_docs/version-2.0/explore/metaphor.md

 ### Metaphor and Local - Special Attention

 If you want to use it as base of your application, and bring a new application to a local installation.
-Be aware, as we use user accounts for local, you need to add a github runner deployment for that new application repo.
+Be aware, as we use user accounts for local, you need to add a GitHub runner deployment for that new application repo.

 Reference: [runnerdeployment.yaml](https://github.com/kubefirst/gitops-template/blob/main/k3d-github/cluster-types/mgmt/components/github-runner/runnerdeployment.yaml)